spattisson/zaproxy/FAQquickScanFailed.md

 ## HTTPS Sites

-Are sometimes impacted by items covered in the [SSL FAQ](https://github.com/zaproxy/zaproxy/wiki/FAQsslHandshake resulting in failures when using Quick Scan ).
+Are sometimes impacted by items covered in the [SSL FAQ](https://github.com/zaproxy/zaproxy/wiki/FAQsslHandshake) resulting in failures when using Quick Scan.

 ---